Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Proof of Theorem

 where $\Gamma_{ij}^l$ denotes the Christoffel symbols on the manifold $N$.

 For each $x\in B$ with $r<d(x,\partial B)/2$, we define

-where $V$ is the representation of $u$ with respect to the normal coordinates centered at $P$.
-Since $\bar{P}\in B_R(P)$, we may introduce another normal coordinates with center $\bar{P}$ and we denote by $v$ the representation of $u$ with respect to this normal coordinates.
+where $V$ is the representation of $u$ with respect to the normal coordinates centered at $P$. { Note that $\bar{P}$ is well-defined since $V$ is the representation of $u$ with respect to normal coordinates centered at $P$, $V$ takes its values into an Euclidean ball and we can see the exponential map as a map taking its value into this ball.} Since $\bar{P}\in B_R(P)$, we may introduce another normal coordinates with center $\bar{P}$ and we denote by $v$ the representation of $u$ with respect to this normal coordinates.

 Let $\eta\in C_0^\infty(B_{2r}(x))$ be a cut-off function which satisfies $\eta=1$ on $B_r(x)$, $0\leq \eta\leq 1$ in $B_{2r}(x)$ and $|\nabla \eta|\leq cr^{-1}$ for some constant $c=c(n)$.
 Set

 Note that